openscoring/openscoring/README.md

 curl -X DELETE http://localhost:8080/openscoring/model/DecisionTreeIris
 ```

-An HTTP PUT or DELETE method can be masked as an HTTP POST method by using the [HTTP method override mechanism] (https://jersey.java.net/apidocs/latest/jersey/org/glassfish/jersey/server/filter/HttpMethodOverrideFilter.html).
+An HTTP PUT or DELETE method can be masked as an HTTP POST method by using the [HTTP method override mechanism](https://jersey.java.net/apidocs/latest/jersey/org/glassfish/jersey/server/filter/HttpMethodOverrideFilter.html).

 Sample cURL invocation that employs the `X-HTTP-Method-Override` request header:
 ```